If you count historical success by cities and districts, controversy and confused school children, Christopher Columbus has the edge.

 Amerigo rose through the Medici ranks.
 He oversaw their banking operations in Seville and directed a firm that outfitted seafaring expeditions.
 He supplied the third and fourth voyages of Christopher Columbus and the two became good friends.

-I imagine Amerigo in his “office” overlooking the port at Seville, watching the ships come and go, come and go, returning with gold, spices and exotic foods.
+Amerigo must have sat in his “office” overlooking the port at Seville, watching the ships come and go, come and go, returning with gold, spices and exotic foods.
 Logging goods, comparing destinations, assuring his investors got their cut.

-By 1499, at age 45, Amerigo decided that Columbus had certainly not found a route to India.
-He obtained three ships from King Ferdinand of Spain and made at least two voyages to South America over the next few years.
+By 1499, at age 45, Amerigo decided that Columbus had clearly not found a route to India.
+He obtained three ships from King Ferdinand of Spain and voyaged South America at least twice over the next few years.

-As Amerigo sailed down the coast of Brazil, he knew, from years of navigation study, they were too far to the south to be in India.
+As Amerigo sailed down the coast of Brazil, he knew, from years of navigation study, it was too far to the south to be India.
 He wrote a letter to his friend and backer, Lorenzo de Medici, declaring the continent a Mundus Novus (“New World”).

 But it placed Amerigo at odds with his old friend Columbus, who still maintained that the lands were part of Asia.